 A small 3.5m2 antique Perrusson floor - 1915

-A handmade French ceramic tile with its original same size and half size borders, the floor appears in the 1915 Carrelages Perrusson Fils et Desfontaines catalogue and on final restoration reveals crisp vibrant colours and a beautiful antique patina with occasional groutable chips and edge nibbles.
+A handmade French ceramic tile with its original same size and half size borders, the floor appears in the 1915 Carrelages Perrusson Fils et Desfontaines catalogue and on the final restoration reveals crisp vibrant colours and a beautiful antique patina with occasional groutable chips and edge nibbles.

 Total surface area - 3.5m2+ / 37.8 sq ft+